Find Offices & Recruiters

 I am a third-year corporate associate with a large New York firm.
 I know that most members of my class are frequently contacted by headhunters.
 For some reason, I never have been.
 Should I be worried?
 READ MORE >

 Question: I just passed the NY bar exam, have some limited legal experience and securities qualifications, but haven't had the luxury of a summer associate job with a major law firm.
-Would I be better off knocking on the doors one by one, or submit my resume to recruiters that work exclusively online?
+Would I be better off knocking on their doors one by one, or should I submit my resume to recruiters that work exclusively online?
 I know you have written that unless we have two years of experience with major firms, recruiters are not interested in looking at our resumes.
 Does that include online recruiters?
 READ MORE >

-Summary: Successful headhunters offer unique positions and valuable feedback.
+Successful headhunters offer unique positions and valuable feedback.
 If you're serious about your career, this is one resource you can't afford to overlook!
 READ MORE >

 If your firm has laid you off, but they have allowed you to maintain the appearance of employment by remaining on the website, do you disclose your true situation to your recruiter and potential future employers during your search process?
 There are many opinions about this topic so you may want to distill your inquiry to a few simple questions.
 READ MORE >